-Box 5: Regulatory tax allowance: permanent differences [Insert text here]
+Box 5: Regulatory tax allowance: permanent differences

 Regulatory tax allowance: disclosure of temporary differences (5a(vi) of Schedule 5a)

 9. In the box below, provide descriptions and workings of material items recorded in the asterisked category 'Tax effect of other temporary differences' in 5a(vi) of Schedule 5a.